ErfanTagh/flashcard-frontend/README.md

 ```

-If the POST request is successful and a status code of 200 is returned from the server, the app displays a operation successful dialog.
-Clearing the input box of the name and value after the user submits could be a future improvement.
+When the POST request is successful and a status code of 200 is returned from the server, the app displays an operation successful dialog.\
+A future improvement might be to clear the input box after the user submits the name and value.

 ![AddFlashcard](flash3.png)